India and Pakistan Call Ceasefire

 A Ceasefire to the Fighting

 But the peace did not last long.
-Just three hours later, at 8 PM, Pakistan broke the ceasefire.
+Just three hours later, at 8 PM, Pakistan broke the [[ceasefire::A temporary suspension of fighting, typically agreed upon during peace talks or negotiations]].
 Loud blasts were heard in Srinagar.
 The Chief Minister of Jammu and Kashmir, Omar Abdullah, shared this news.
 India quickly fought back and stopped the attacks.

-Later that night, India said if there is more terrorism, it will treat it like war.
+Later that night, India said if there is more [[terrorism::The unlawful use of violence and intimidation, especially against civilians, in pursuit of political aims]], it will treat it like war.
 After that, both countries agreed again to stop fighting.
 Many people are still worried, but right now, the new ceasefire is working.

 The Reason Behind This Conflict